◼ Basic Approach

 ◼ Remuneration of Directors

-This amount includes remuneration paid to four Directors and one Corporate Auditors who retired during the fiscal year ended March 2017.
+This amount includes remuneration paid to three Directors and one Corporate Auditors who retired during the fiscal year ended March 2018.

 Annual total remuneration and bonuses of highest paid individuals (Japan)